asmaier/mostly-harmless/mostly-harmless.md

 # Introduction

 This book holds a collection of mostly harmless notes on mathematics and physics.
 The topics covered are simply all things I found interesting.
-I mostly cover topics which you won't find easily in Wikipedia or a usual text book.
+I mostly cover topics which you won’t find easily in Wikipedia or a usual text book.
 Often I also approach things from a different point of view (namely my point of view).
 My hope is that these notes grow into an interesting addition to the existing literature.

 # Mathematics